Acupuncture effective on many points

 Shut yourself off, keep terrible images out.

-5. Clean up
+5. Clean Up

 According to Chinese medicine, the Lung belongs to the metal element.
 One of the aspects of the metal element is letting go.
 Exactly what we all need to do now.
-Letting go of consuming, of traveling, of cheap imported products, of certainties, of convenience, …
+Letting go of consumption, of traveling, of cheap imported products, of certainties, of convenience, ...

-6. Smile
+6. Laugh

 If you watch videos, choose funny movies.
 Because laughing and being cheerful support your immune system.